 There is no need to get yourself a plastic tub outside.
 You can easily use a high-end bathing system.

-It comes with parts like spray nozzles, shampoo, conditioner dispensers, and many other useful parts.
-These help in cleaning your pet effectively and efficiently.
+It comes with parts like spray nozzles, shampoo, conditioner dispensers, and many other useful components, these help in cleaning your pet effectively and efficiently.

 Making Things More Convenient Using Grooming Tables: